What is a Multi-CDN Solution? CDN Strategies for Real Time Streaming Performance

 Reliable Delivery

-If you are hosting a live streaming event, especially one that your audience is paying for, you want to ensure reliable playback.
+If you are hosting a live streaming event, especially one that your audience is paying for, you want to ensure reliable playback performance.
 When you rely on multiple CDNs, you can rest assured that you have backup options in the event that one CDN experiences congestion, blackouts, or network crashes.

 Expanded Reach

-By working with multiple CDNs, you open up the potential of accessing servers in new locations.
+By working with multiple CDN architecture, you open up the potential of accessing servers in new locations.
 For example, one CDN might have the majority of its servers concentrated in North and South America, and another might have servers spread around Europe and Asia.
-By combining the two, you can reach more viewers in more countries.
+By combining the two, you can reach more viewers in more countries and improve content performance.

 Increased Capacity